khoilu-1512/example/README.md

 # Go Chi Cursor Example

 This project is a simple RESTful API for managing student records using Go, Chi router, and PostgreSQL.
+All content are created by Cursor AI.

 ## Prerequisites